fastapi-users/fastapi-users/docs/configuration/authentication/strategies/database.md

 Don't forget to add the `AccessToken` ODM model to the `document_models` array in your Beanie initialization, [just like you did with the `User` model](../../databases/beanie.md#initialize-beanie)!

+!!! info
+    If you want to add your own custom settings to your `AccessToken` document model - like changing the collection name - don't forget to let your inner `Settings` class inherit the pre-defined settings from `BeanieBaseAccessToken` like this: `Settings(BeanieBaseAccessToken.Settings): # ...`!
+See Beanie's [documentation on `Settings`](https://beanie-odm.dev/tutorial/defining-a-document/#settings) for details.

 ### Strategy